Kevin64/asset-information-and-registration/README.md

 ## Third-party code and assets

-This software and its libraries (DLLs) use arts, Open Source libraries and loose codes from third parties.
+This software and its libraries (DLLs) use art, Open Source libraries and loose code from third parties.
 All credits go to their respective creators and maintainers:

 #### Configurable Quality PictureBox (credits to Jason D)
    - [URL](https://stackoverflow.com/a/1774592/16838132)